xavi-v/xavi-v/README.md

 ## Hi there 👋 My name is Javiera V

 ----

-![](https://i.imgur.com/1l2YkyH.png)

-L
 I hold a Bachelor’s degree in Biology ⚗️ from the **University of Concepción**, but my interests and skills extend well beyond my academic background.
 Over the years, I’ve explored diverse fields and built a multidisciplinary toolkit 🧰🔧.

+![](https://i.imgur.com/1l2YkyH.png)

 In programming, my main language is Python🐍, and I have experience with Django, some frontend development, and SQL for backend.
 I also have experience with OSINT tools, through customized pipelines (rather than following the standard pipelines available online, I integrate unconventional sources that others often overlook)